-This page salutes Judo Yukons athletes, coaches, administrators and volunteers who have made outstanding achievements and contribution past and present throughout their judo career.
+This page salutes Judo Yukons' athletes, coaches, administrators, mentors, members and volunteers who have made outstanding achievements and contribution past and present throughout their judo career.

 Jaymi Hinchey